1fatalix1/tip-bot/README.md

 ```
 Bot will attempt to connect to Discord servers and will be listening continuously.

+Bot is using local SQLite database that get's created when the bot is started for the first time.
+If you want to reset the database, delete database.sqlite file and restart your bot.

 If you have any problems, feel free to get in touch with me.

 Pull requests are welcome.